-22. Communicating with District and County Borough councillors a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) and County Council] representing the area of the council.
+An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) of the [(England) [District and County Council].

-23. Restrictions on councillor activities
+Restrictions on councillor activities

 - a.
 Unless authorised by a resolution, no councillor shall: - i. inspect any land and/or premises which the council has a right or duty to inspect; or - ii. issue orders, instructions or directions.